Iowa Hawkeyes football

 The Iowa Hawkeyes football program represents the University of Iowa in college football.
-The Hawkeyes compete in the West division of the Big Ten Conference.
+The Hawkeyes compete in the Big Ten Conference.
 Iowa joined the Conference (then known as the Western Conference or Big Nine) in 1899 and played their first Conference football season in 1900.
-They are a Division I Football Bowl Subdivision (FBS) member of the National Collegiate Athletic Association.
-The Hawkeyes play their home games in Iowa City, Iowa at Kinnick Stadium, with a capacity of 69,250.
-The Hawkeyes are coached by Kirk Ferentz, who is in his 24th season as the head coach and is the longest current tenured head coach in NCAA Division I FBS.
+They are a Division I Football Bowl Subdivision (FBS) member of the National Collegiate Athletic Association (NCAA).
+The Hawkeyes play their home games in Iowa City, Iowa, at Kinnick Stadium, with a capacity of 69,250.
+The Hawkeyes are coached by Kirk Ferentz, who is in his 27th season as the head coach and is the longest current tenured head coach in NCAA Division I FBS.
 The Hawkeyes have won 13 conference championships (including 11 in the Big Ten).
-Iowa has never finished a season ranked No. 1 in either the AP or Coaches' Poll, though still claiming five national championships.
+Iowa has been ranked #1 in the AP and Coaches Poll 15 times.

-History
+History of the team

 Early history

 Football was first played as a club sport at Iowa in 1872, with intramural games against other colleges played as early as 1882, but it was not until 1889 that the University of Iowa first officially recognized a varsity football team.
 Beginning in 1892, Iowa played for six seasons as a member of the Western Interstate University Football Association against three other Midwestern flagship state universities.
 In 1899, again playing as an independent, Iowa completed its first undefeated football season, which led to an invitation to join the Western Conference, now known as the Big Ten Conference.
 In 1900, the Hawkeyes finished another undefeated season and won a share of the Western Conference title in their first year of conference play.
 In 1907, Iowa helped form the new Missouri Valley Intercollegiate Athletic Association with the other three university members of the former WIUFA and participated in football in the new league, while retaining its existing membership in the Western Conference.
 Iowa tied for the league championship in the first season of competition, but would leave the conference soon thereafter to return to sole competition in the Western Conference.

-Howard Jones era and 1930s
+Howard Jones era and 1920s

-Iowa claimed consecutive Big Ten titles in 1921 and 1922.
+Iowa claimed consecutive Big Ten titles in 1921 and 1922, and were recognized as national champions in those years.
 The Hawkeyes won 20 straight games in the early 1920s under the guidance of Hall of Fame coach Howard Jones.
-Jones soon left Iowa and established a powerhouse at Southern California, and the Hawkeyes were abysmal for most of the 1930s.
+But Jones soon left Iowa and established a powerhouse at Southern California, and the Hawkeyes were abysmal for most of the 1930s.